ahmed253606-collab/The-code-of-Project-The-Digital-Time-Trap-/README.md

 ## Overview
 This project explores the **Attention Economy**, where digital platforms compete for users’ limited time and attention.
 The study investigates whether digital triggers, such as notifications and alerts, encourage users to remain online longer than intended.
+##About Dataset
+This dataset captures the delicate relationship between social media habits and mental well-being.
+It combines variables such as screen time, stress level, sleep quality, digital detox days, and happiness index.
+Ideal for regression, correlation, or mental health prediction tasks.

+Researchers, psychologists, and data enthusiasts can use this dataset to study how lifestyle and online activity patterns affect human emotions and overall wellness.

 ## Objective
 The main goal is to identify the point where productive app usage changes into **mindless scrolling** or passive consumption through statistical analysis.